KUDL: History

-KJML

-Origin
+Beautiful music: 1957-1967

 The 106.5 frequency in Sacramento signed on in 1957 with the call letters KJML, which adopted a number of format changes before settling with the beautiful music format, commonly identified as "instrumental elevator music."

+Progressive rock: 1967-1977

 In 1967, KJML featured a brokered, block-programmed format.
 KJML featured the first "Underground/Progressive Rock" programming in Sacramento commercial radio. beginning in late 1967.
 Carey Nosler had a 9PM to Midnight shift each weekday evening from 9:00 PM until Midnight, where he played freeform Rock-based music on his "Fantasy Machine" program.
 Nosler continued with the program until he joined KZAP in November 1968, which became Sacramento's first full-time Progressive Rock station.
 Nosler continued at KZAP in various capacities until the mid-1970s, when he migrated to television and became a national advocate of natural foods, health and nutrition.

-KWOD

-1970s, Royce Broadcasting, AC/jazz format
+Soft rock/jazz: 1977-1979

-Royce International Broadcasting headed by Edward R. Stolz II acquired the station in 1977 dropping the beautiful music format in favor of a soft rock/jazz music hybrid with a change of call letters to KWOD, named after quadrophonic sound, as the station was one of the first to experiment with the technology that never caught on.
+Royce International Broadcasting headed by Edward R. Stolz II acquired the station in 1977 and changed the format to a soft rock/jazz music hybrid with a change of call letters to KWOD, named after quadrophonic sound, as the station was one of the first to experiment with the technology that never caught on.
 The initial format was programmed by Kevin Childs, who created the method of transitioning from rock to jazz via what was called "The Crossroads of Jazz".
 With no advertising of promotion, KWOD succeeded in achieving a dedicated following across the Sacramento Valley.